tombrereton/bordeaux/README.md

 git checkout -b [name_of_your_new_branch]
 ```

-*Everytime* before working on your branch, rebase the branch so it's base is the latest master commit.
-This may introduce a merge conflict but will avoid HEAPS later. ([Rebase - pull request](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request))
+Everytime before working, try to rebase your branch so it's base is the latest master commit.
+This may introduce a merge conflict but will avoid HUGE conflicts later. ([Rebase - pull request](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request)).
+It's a lot of rebasing but it can't hurt to rebase all the time right?

 ```
 git checkout master